Natural Upholstery Resources for Makers

-- Available in several firmnesses: To decide which firmness is right for you, read the post Latex Firmness & Density and watch the video.
+- Available in several firmnesses: To decide which firmness is right for you, read the post Latex Firmness & Density.

 - See ‘How to Measure your Cushion for Latex Foam’, and download the worksheet to help with your calculations.
-Foam dimensions do not change when replacing urethane foam with latex foam.
-One rule to remember if you’re not familiar with making cushions: always cut your foam 1/2″ larger than your finished cushion in each dimension of width & length (not thickness) to assure a snug fit into the cushion cover.
+Standard upholstery specs for foam dimensions do not change when replacing urethane foam with latex foam.
+One rule to remember if you’re not familiar with making cushions: always cut your foam 1/2″ larger than your finished cushion in each dimension of width & length (not thickness, unless you are using a very soft foam) to assure a snug fit into the cushion cover.

 - A note about the weight of latex foam: If you’re making a larger cushion at home (for a bench or window seat), see the video Natural Latex Foam – How Much does it Weigh?

 - Optional, but recommended as a replacement anywhere polyester batting is used in upholstery.